The alternative to monthly payments is bi-weekly payments for half the amount—and it can save you tens of thousands of dollars.

-Getting a bi-weekly payment from your lender is certainly the simplest way, but it has a couple of downsides.
+Getting a bi-weekly payment from your lender has a couple of downsides.
 First, you may be putting yourself under undue pressure by committing yourself to making payments every 2 weeks for a period of 15 to 25 years.
-You don’t know what the future will bring.
 If you fail to make a payment at any time, you could face penalties.
-Also, your lender may charge you additional fees for switching to bi-weekly payments, cutting into your savings.
+Also, your lender may charge you additional fees for switching to bi-weekly payments.

 Before closure, your lender may even offer you a bi-weekly mortgage without you even having to ask.
 We recommend doing your own calculations and thinking very carefully about the risks before agreeing to this option.